derek-dchu/awesome-note/java_classes_and_objects.md

 3. execute the instance initializers and instance variable initializers for this class in textual order.
 4. execute the rest of the body of constructors

-**Note:** for final instance variable, its initializer will execute before superclass constructor.
+**Note:** for each step, if that execution completes abruptly, then this procedure completes abruptly for the same reason.

 ### Constant Variable
-A variable of primitive type of type `String` that is declared `static final` and can initialized only with a compile-time constant expression.
+A variable of primitive type or `String` that is declared `static final` and can initialized only with a compile-time constant expression.

 ## Modifier